Will Journalism Run In The Preakness? Decision Expected Within Days

 The decision to hold Sovereignty out of the Preakness sparked a debate about lengthening the wait time between Triple Crown races to give horses more time to recover.
 The Preakness is two weeks after the Kentucky Derby.
 The Belmont is three weeks after the Preakness.

 With Sovereignty out of the Preakness, 2025 will be another year without a Triple Crown winner.
-The last was in 2018, when Bob Baffert-trained Justify won all three races.
+The last was 2018 when Bob Baffert-trained Justify won all three races.

 Possible Preakness Contenders

-Below is a tentative list of contenders that might run in the $2 million, Grade 1 Preakness this year, compiled by the Courier-Journal.
+Below is a tentative list of contenders who might run in this year's $2 million, Grade 1 Preakness, compiled by the Courier-Journal.

 List: Horse, trainer, jockey